-Market making as the name suggests is simply the science of creating markets in situations where the same is somehow difficult to find.
-That might sound somehow ambiguous but here is a simple illustration to further expound on the said term.
+Market making, as the name suggests, is simply the science of creating markets in situations where the same is somehow difficult to find.
+That might sound somewhat ambiguous, but here is a simple illustration to further expound on the said term.

 Think of a scenario in which you are trading a certain specified financial commodity and at the same time you are unable to find the ideal potential buyer.
 In such a situation, you might be forced to find a specialized person to find a market for that financial commodity subject to the said inability to find one on your own.

 If successful, such an undertaking will enable you to find a market for your financial commodity enabling you to finally make a sale.
 As such, market making is simply a process characterized by the involvement of market experts or specialist intermediaries who aid sellers of financial commodities to find potential buyers creating a market for such commodities.

 What is a Market Maker?

 As discussed herein above, market making involves intermediary specialists and market experts.
 These individuals and agencies, as might be the case, who facilitate that linkage between willing sellers and potential buyers are the ones referred to as market makers.

 The inability to find potential buyers ready to buy financial commodities or the inability to find willing sellers in the event buyers place orders in regards to said commodities disrupts smooth flow of the market.
 By facilitating timely linkages between willing sellers and potential buyers, market makers restore that smooth market flow, consequently ensuring high market volatility.